 You have had surgery to remove your spleen (splenectomy).
 The spleen was in the upper left portion of your abdomen.
 Your spleen stored red blood cells, filtered your blood, and helped your body fight infection.
 To remove it, your doctor made 3 or 4 small incisions in your abdomen.
 Surgical tools were then inserted through these incisions.
 This sheet will help you take care of yourself at home.

 Ask for help with chores and errands while you recover.

 Don’t do strenuous activity.
 Build up your activity as you heal.

 Check your incisions daily for signs of infection.
-These include redness, swelling, and drainage.
-They also include the edges of an incision opening up.
+These include redness, swelling, and fluid leaking from the incision.
+Infection may also cause the edges of an incision to open up.

 Wash your incision gently.
 Use mild soap and warm water.
 Pat dry.

 Check your temperature each day for 7 days after the surgery.
 Call your healthcare provider if your temperature is higher than 100.4°F (38°C).

 Eat normal meals as soon as you feel able.
 Stick to a healthy diet.

 You have a higher risk of infection now because you don’t have a spleen.
 There are ways to manage this risk.
 These include: